webis-de/small-text/CONTRIBUTING.md

 ### Building the Documentation

-The documentation (currently work in progress) can be generated using sphinx:
+The documentation can be generated using sphinx:

 ```bash
 pip install sphinx sphinx-rtd-theme